Philosophy of Death (Fall 2013) - Second Exam

 You are required to hand in a paper copy at the start of class on the due date.
-In addition you must submit the exam through Safe Assign via Blackboard by 11:59 pm on the due date.
+In addition you must submit the midterm through Safe Assign via Blackboard by 11:59 pm on the due date.
 (11:59 pm is after class, not to be confused with the night before.)
 Safe Assign is a plagiarism detection tool.
 It will compare your paper against others available online, in journals, submitted in this class, RIC, and from all other universities that use the software.
-Note: You can only submit a single file to Safe Assign.

 *If you are unable to submit the paper to Safe Assign due to technical difficulties, you must send an email to the helpdesk <email@example.com> explaining the problem.
 Make sure to CC me.
 If this happens, send me a copy of your paper as an attachment.
 Note: I will not accept your paper if you don't report the problem to the helpdesk.